reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 Here we have added `graphql-spring-boot-starter` as a GraphQL starter and a Java tools module `graphql-java-tools`.

 ### Defining the GraphQL Schema
-We can either take a top-down approach by defining the schema and then create POJOs for each type or a bottom-up approach by creating the POJOs first and generate a schema from those POJOs.
+We can either take a top-down approach by defining the schema and then creating the POJOs for each type or a bottom-up approach by creating the POJOs first and generating a schema from those POJOs.

 We opt for the first approach and create our schema first.
-The GraphQL schema needs to be defined in a file with the extension `graphqls`.
+The GraphQL schema needs to be defined in a file with the extension `graphqls` and put under the `resources` folder.

-Let's define our schema in a file `product.graphqls`:
+Let us define our schema in a file `product.graphqls`:

 ```
 type Product {